Saturday, December 27, 2025

 Controlled Narrative

 By delaying the announcement, the Sheriff's Office ensured they were the only source for "good news."
 This allowed them to stage the announcement at a time that maximized viewership and ensured the Sheriff was front and center for the cameras.
 The 'wait' made the law enforcement effort look more Herculean than it might have been if the "child found" notification had been made quickly and quietly.
-Alijah was found soon after the search began, sitting under a tree, about a mile from home.
+Alijah was found soon after the search-

-When a leader uses a community's collective trauma as a "waiting game" for better PR, they aren't just lacking a compass--they are actively misusing their authority.
+When a leader uses a community's collective trauma as a "waiting game" for better PR, they aren't just lacking a moral compass--they are actively misusing their authority.
 For the residents of Monroe County, finding out they were "bluffed" while a child was already safe is often the moment when political skepticism turns into genuine resentment.

 Alijah appeared relatively clean, calm, and fresh while carried by Jones in the staged and dangerous trek on a busy state route.
 If he had actually been lost in the woods in 30*F temperatures for 18 hours, medical reality suggests he would have been shivering, potentially hypothermic, and dirty.